mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * Cost analysis becomes a part of [definition of done](https://www.agilealliance.org/glossary/definition-of-done/).
   After major changes you should also check the billings for any regression.
 * Premature cost optimization is the root of all evil.
+  Develop, deploy, measure and then optimize if needed.
   Do you remember Donald Knuth's paper about [performance](https://wiki.c2.com/?PrematureOptimization)?

 ## Google Cloud Platform resources

 You may be surprised how complex Google Cloud Platform billing is.
 There are dozens of [products](https://cloud.google.com/products), every product has tens of [SKUs](https://cloud.google.com/skus), hundreds of different elements to track and count.
-What are the most important cost factors in the Google Cloud Platform for data pipelines I'm familiar with?
+What are the most important cost factors in the Google Cloud Platform for data pipelines in my projects?

 * Common resources
   - vCPU
   - Memory
-  - Persistent disks (standard or SSD)
+  - Persistent disks
-  - Local disks (standard or SSD)
+  - Local disks
   - Network egress
 * Dataflow
   - Streaming service (for real-time pipelines)